patrickbucher/sicp/diary.md

+# 2022-09-21 (We)

+In the morning, I figured out what I did wrong with my calculation.
+I found another solution that looked much saner to me.
+I entered my calculations into a LaTeX document and thereby used the `alignat` environment for the first time.

+I also implemented the computation in Scheme, which worked quite well after fixing some "off by the factor of 100" error (I mixed up percentages and ratios).

 # 2022-09-20 (Tu)

 I worked on exercise 2.13, for which I found a quite straightforward solution.
 However, when typing in the formula with LaTeX, I found a mistake.
 The corrected solution does not look convincing, so I have to double-check later on.

+I figured out later, that I used absolute widths rather than percentage intervals, so I performed the entire calculation again—and got exactly the same formula to calculate the delta of the product.

 # 2022-09-19 (Mo)